Pavishmi/Mobile-Application-Development/gallerycontrol/README.md

 Step 5: Design layout in activity_main.xml.

+Step 6: Insert the required images in the res->drawable folder.

-Step 6: Complete the necessary coding in MainActivity and CustomizedGalleryAdapter file.
+Step 7: Complete the necessary coding in MainActivity and CustomizedGalleryAdapter file.

-Step 7: Save and run the application.
+Step 8: Save and run the application.

 ## PROGRAM: